openedx/edx-documentation/en_us/shared/subsections/content_experiments/content_experiments_group_modify_guidelines.rst

 Removing Experiment Groups from Group Configurations
 ==========================================================

-After a course in which you are running a content experiment has started, you may find that students in a specific experiment group are having difficulties or a poor experience.
+After a course in which you are running a content experiment has started, students in a specific experiment group might have difficulties with the content or with the course experience.
 In this situation, you can remove the experiment group from the group configuration.
 Content that was specified for that experiment group is then no longer visible to students.

 Students in the removed experiment group are reassigned evenly to one of the other experiment groups in the group configuration.
 Any problems that these